kennethugo/PEFT-LoRA_Fine-tuning/README.md

 ## Methodology and Results
 ### Dataset

-The dataset used for this proj ect is DialogSum from HuggingFace.
+The dataset used for this project is the [DialogSum Dataset](https://huggingface.co/datasets/knkarthick/dialogsum) from HuggingFace.
 DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 (Plus 100 holdout data for topic generation) dialogues with corresponding manually labeled summaries and topics.
 The language is english.
 DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 dialogues (+1000 tests) split into train (12460), testb(1500) and validation (500).
 Data field include;
 *dialogue: text of dialogue.
 *summary: human written summary of the dialogue.
 *topic: human written topic/one liner of the dialogue.